theforeman/theforeman.org/contribute.md

 These types of tasks generally require a familiarity with Ruby (on Rails) development or RPM/Debian packaging.
 If you are still new to Rails, community members can help you if you get stuck with something or have any other questions.

-You will need to download a copy of the current development-code.
-[The official code repository](https://github.com/theforeman) is located on Github.
+You will need to download a copy of the current development code.
+[The official code repository](https://github.com/theforeman) is located on GitHub.
+All changes are made in the `develop` branch.

-Please note that there are two important branches:

-* Master - latest stable release code
-* Develop - new features and bug fixes

-Master is frozen between major releases.

 ### Setup development environment
 * Fork [theforeman/foreman](https://github.com/theforeman/foreman) to a personal GitHub account.
 This will create a "foreman" repo under your GitHub username.